wilsonwobo/Cursor-Vision/ReadMe.md

 # Cursor Vision (Eye-Tracking Software)

+## Explanation
+Over the past decades, humans have found ways to simplify tasks allowing strenuous workloads to be reduced in one way or the other.
+Ranging from the mechanization of factories to the introduction of robots into households.
+However, this project looked to push the boundaries further and sought to find methods, which would further enhance human-computer interactions with user interfaces.
+By making convenient navigation tasks, like moving the cursor and simulating clicks possible, using the eyes as an input device instead of the known conventions (the mouse).
+Opening doors for current technologies to be further optimized towards increasing both disabled and occupied user’s workflows, whenever the use of their hands is no longer an option.
+Requiring none more than a suitable operating system (such as Windows® or Linux OS) and a front-facing 1080p webcam to be operated.

 ## Platform Recommendation
 * This program has been run on Windows 10.0.15063 build 15063 and Mac OS X, developed using Python version 3.5+ & OpenCV Contrib version 4.0.0.21, Other systems have not been tested, and it is advised to have caution with untested OS.